 The program content will be organized around four interwoven themes.
 The Computational Organization theme covers concepts and structures of computing systems , from digital logic to the computer architecture and assembly language supporting high-level languages and operating systems.
 The Programming theme concentrates on learning how to design and code programs to solve problems.
 The Mathematical theme helps develop mathematical reasoning, theoretical abstractions, and problem-solving skills needed for computer scientists.
 A Technology and Society theme explores social, historical, or philosophical topics related to science and technology.

 We will explore these themes throughout the year through lectures, programming labs, workshops, and seminars.

-computer science, STEM education, information technology, data science, and computer security.
+This offering will prepare you for careers and advanced study in: computer science, STEM education, information technology, data science, and computer security.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.